shadi-nakhal/terminal-irc-client-nodejs/README.md

 * -u [username] "username".
 * -r ["realname"] "realname, must be wraped with quotes".
 * -c ["#channel1 #channel2"] "channels to be joined on connect, must be wraped with quotes and separated with a space".
-* -sp [serverpassword] "server password". // Not working yet..
+* -p [serverpassword] "server password".
-* -p [password] "nickname password". // Not working yet..
+* -i [password] "nickname password for NickServe auto identification".
 * -t "use tls connection".
+* -a "reject invalid certificates" // its false by default.

+<span style="color:red">Warning all passwords are stored as plain text!</span>

 ## /server